liliyapetillo/Cypress-Demo/docs/testing-matrix.md

 ## Regression Core (P0 / High)
 - P0-01: New user can sign up, redirected to Contact List.
 - P0-02: Existing user can log in and receives valid token via API.
+- P0-03: Wrong password rejected with error message.
 - P0-04: Add a new valid contact appears in list.
 - P0-05: Edit an existing contact, changes visible in list.
+- P0-06: Logout clears session and returns to login.
 - P0-06: Logout clears session and returns to login.

 ## Authentication & Sessions